VEWOXIC/MEME-Indexer/README.md

 ## Feature ✨

 - Support searching your image using both Chinese and English 🌍
+- Directly send it to your chat app!
+WeChat or WhatsApp! 🚀
 - We provide a backend server with CN-CLIP-Large model, you can directly use it to get image/text embedding for image index and query 🔧
 - You can set up your own CLIP back end server!
 You can find backend code [here](https://github.com/xywen97/cn_clip_server).
 Of course, we encourage everyone to share their server 🤝
 - Efficient enough.
 With 2k images indexed, MEME Indexer only takes about 30MB stoarge 🚀